 Pink Ledges and Birdseye Trail

 We parked at the Red Canyon visitor center and began to walk the Pink Ledges Trail.
 This loop trail is less than a mile, but we connected to the Birdseye Trail which is 1.8 miles.

-We ended up exiting the trail at one of the car pull-off points, crossed Highway 12 and walking back to the jeep on the shared use path.
-By this point, Lexi was getting a bit tired and we decided this would be an easier and quicker route to the jeep.
+We ended up exiting the trail at one of the car pull-off points, crossing Highway 12, and walking back to the jeep on the shared-use path.
+By this point, Lexi was getting a bit tired and we decided this would be an easier and quicker route to the Jeep.

 This was such a nice relaxing day.
 Sometimes you just have to slow down to go fast again!
 That's what I try to convince Keith of, at least.

-Keith is definitely more fast paced and I'm slower paced.
-We do each enjoy both so this works out pretty good.
-Plus, I typically plan most of the activities so I can build in some less intense adventures 😉
+Keith is definitely more fast-paced and I'm slower-paced.
+We each enjoy both so this works out pretty well.
+Plus, I typically plan most of the activities so I can build in some less intense adventures. 😉